 Syrian researchers publish in international OA periodicals.
-For instance, there have been 22 research articles published with BioMed Central – an STM (Science, Technology and Medicine), pioneer in the OA publishing model, and among them most viewed articles published by researchers from International Center for Agricultural Research in the Dry Areas, Damascus University, Syrian Center for Tobacco Studies, and ICARDA.
+For instance, in 2013, there have been 22 research articles published with BioMed Central – an STM (Science, Technology and Medicine), pioneer in the OA publishing model, and among them most viewed articles published by researchers from International Center for Agricultural Research in the Dry Areas, Damascus University, Syrian Center for Tobacco Studies, and ICARDA.

 Syria has a very low percentage of its publications available on-line and in Open Access.
 In the Registry of Open Access Repositories (ROAR), Syria has only one repository Test Repository includes learning and teaching objects and is using EPrints.